Re-fits, re-power, remanufacturing, refinishing.

 Most custom builders today have given up on “plank on frame” construction.
 We find that unfortunate.
 Instead, most are building with some derivative of “composite” construction, or some other variant.
 Basically, they all mean something very similar, which is to say that they combine hard 100% solids resins between layers of wood or other material to form a thicker finished material.
 Either way, wood and hard resins DO NOT MIX!
 At least not for long!
 As the resinous epoxy sheets age and off-gas, the resins lose strength and become more brittle.
 Separation will eventually occur because the two bonded materials inherently respond to forces differently.
 When the boat hull racks and sags through movement over the water, the hard resin loses its grip and cracks or rips the surface of the wood.
 The result is system failure.

 Still other custom builders use ALL resins reinforced with fiberglass cloth.
 To them, keep on!
 We do not compete with them because our product is in a completely different category.
-A CAB Yachts boat will be around for decades and provide plenty of quality time to it’s owner, and it will be the well designed, vintage inspired yacht that is not meant to be the “first on the fishing hole”, but rather THE ONE that gets you out and back in true wooden boat soft ride and classic styling- with a true modern edge!
+A CAB Yachts boat will be around for decades and provide plenty of quality time on the water, and it will be the classic, thoughtfully designed, vintage inspired yacht that is not meant to be the “first on the fishing hole”, but rather THE ONE that gets you out and back in true wooden boat soft ride and classic styling- with a true modern edge!
 Our yachts create memories that go beyond a weekend tournament and reside in family ownership that lasts for generations- because CAB Yachts are heirlooms.